Juniper/pin-py-client/README.md

 # VERSIONS

+Paragon Insights 4.0.0 and above and Paragon Automation 22.1 and above are supported by <release TBD>

+For support for Paragon Automation 21.x series a workaround needs to applied.
+Please follow the following steps for the workaround :
+* TBD

+Also,
 Healthbot versions upto 3.2.0 are supported by `https://pypi.org/project/hbez/2.0.0/`

 Healthbot/Paragon Insights 4.0.0 and above will be supported by `https://pypi.org/project/hbez/4.0.0/` and above